Access to Credit and Household Debt

 Underbanked households have a checking or savings account with a bank or credit union but also use alternative financial services (e.g., check-cashing services, money orders, international remittances, pawn shop loans, auto title loans, paycheck advances or payday loans) to manage their finances.

-Households in the nine-county Houston Metropolitan Statistical Area (MSA) are more likely to be unbanked than the overall rate in Texas and the U.S. About 1 out of 12 Houston-area households are unbanked compared to 1 out of 20 in Texas and 1 out of 25 nationally.
+Households in the nine-county Houston Metropolitan Statistical Area (MSA) are more likely to be unbanked than the overall rate in Texas and the U.S. About 1 out of 11 Houston-area households are unbanked compared to 1 out of 15 in Texas and 1 out of 25 nationally.
 An additional 17% in the Houston Metro Area are underbanked, meaning one out of four households in the region uses non-traditional financial services, putting them at risk of exploitation and predatory financing.
 About three-quarters of Houston-area households are fully banked.

 There are significant racial/ethnic differences among the fully banked.
 Black and Latino households are much less likely to be fully banked and more likely to use non-traditional/alternative financial services than their white counterparts for three significant reasons: discrimination, income disparities, and access levels.

 Black and Latino families have experienced explicit exclusionary practices within the financial system, such as redlining, and continue to experience more implicit forms today.
-Consequently, these discriminatory and harmful practices have contributed to a legacy of mistrust in the mainstream financial system among many people of color.
+Consequently, these discriminatory and harmful practices have contributed to a legacy of mistrust in the mainstream financial system among many people from historically marginalized communities.
 Many traditional banks typically require account holders to maintain a minimum balance, but if that threshold is not met, they generally charge additional fees and penalties, and, ultimately, may close or deny future accounts altogether.
 Black and Latino families have lower access to traditional banks and more access to alternative financial institutions.
 Not only are there fewer bank branches in predominantly Black and Latino neighborhoods, but also there is a saturation of payday loan stores and check cashing outlets.3

+Mainstream credit refers to the full range of credit products that are typically reported to the nationwide credit reporting agencies that form the basis of your credit history and influence your credit score.
 A credit score is a numerical representation of an individual’s creditworthiness, which is used by lenders, creditors, and other financial institutions to evaluate the risk associated with extending credit or lending money.
 Credit scores are primarily based on an individual’s credit history, which includes factors such as payment history, amounts owed, length of credit history, types of credit, and recent credit inquiries.

 Having a credit file and credit score does not ensure timely access to credit.
 Revolving credit provides immediate credit at the credit-holder’s discretion.
 These lines of credit are called revolving credit because once made available, the credit is used, then paid for, and finally made available once again in a revolving cycle.4 Most people who participate in the credit economy have revolving credit in the form of a credit card or a home equity line of credit.